- Radius Payment Solutions Bidco Limited S172 Statement

 Radius Payment Solutions Bidco Limited S172 Statement

-A director of a company must act in the way they consider, in good faith, would be most likely to promote the success of the company for the benefit of its shareholders as a whole and, in doing so have regard (amongst other matters) to:
+Section 172(1) of the Act requires a director of a company to act in the way that he or she considers, in good faith, would most likely promote the success of the company for the benefit of its members as a whole, and in doing so, have regard (amongst other matters) to the:

 - The likely consequences of any decisions in the long term;

 - The interests of the company’s employees;